 To increase your chances of recruiting suitable influencers you can use a dedicated affiliate network to publish your offer to affiliates within a certain network.
 You will be able to directly target experienced affiliates with this method of recruitment.

 You can also hire an affiliate agency that will manage the entire recruitment process for you.
 If you’re new to affiliate marketing and need some expert advice, then this could help you secure top affiliates for your campaign.
 Working with an agency can be expensive, so remember to factor this into your budget if you decide to go down this route.

 Search an affiliate database

-Using a database can help you to quickly find the most relevant affiliates for your campaign.
-Instead of hoping that suitable people apply to your campaign, you can hand-pick the best affiliates who are aligned with your brand and your goals.
+Using a database can help you quickly find the most relevant affiliates for your campaign.
+Instead of hoping that suitable people apply to your campaign, you can hand-pick the best affiliates aligned with your brand and goals.
 Upfluence’s creator database offers over 20+ advanced search filters, plus the opportunity to identify potential affiliates within your own customer database.
 It’s a great option if you want to scale your program quickly!

 Create an affiliate agreement

 Your affiliate agreement should set out the terms and expectations of the program.
 It should also include clauses for fraudulent behavior, canceled orders, and returned orders.
 You should also include all the details of the compensation here, including how the commission is calculated for maximum transparency.

 Make sure your affiliates are equipped with everything they need to create promotional content for your brand.
 This includes sending them copy, messaging, logos, images, and other collateral they can use in their own content.
 Be sure to communicate new materials with them regularly and share product updates and tips to support them in their efforts.

 Affiliate campaigns are centered around generating conversions, so you need to provide tracked links or promo codes so that your affiliates can enable sales through their content.
 Using tracked links will help you to measure and attribute sales easily.